Skip to content

 The Origin Stories: From Labs to Legends

 Let’s start at the beginning, because understanding where these models come from reveals why they clash so spectacularly.
 Qwen 2.5 emerged from Alibaba’s Qwen team in late 2024, evolving into a full family by 2025 with releases that kept the open-source community in a frenzy.
-Pretrained on a staggering 18 trillion tokens—a mix of web crawls, code repos, math datasets, and multilingual corpora—it’s not just big; it’s versatile.
-Sizes range from a featherweight 0.5 billion parameters for edge devices to a heavyweight 72B beast that rivals closed giants.
+Pretrained on a very large mixed corpus (web, code, math, and multilingual data); Alibaba’s exact training-token count should be cited from their official release notes.
+Qwen models are available in several sizes, so it’s best to refer to Alibaba’s official release notes for the latest parameter counts and specifications of the Qwen 2.5 lineup.
 What sets it apart?
-Its commitment to openness: Apache 2.0 licensing means you can download, fine-tune, and deploy without begging for API keys.
+Its commitment to openness: Many Qwen models are available under permissive licenses that support local deployment and fine-tuning, but it’s important to verify the license terms for the specific Qwen 2.5 variant before redistributing it.
 Imagine firing up a 7B model on your laptop via Ollama, tweaking it for your niche, and scaling to production with vLLM.
 That’s the democratic spirit Qwen embodies, fueling indie devs and researchers who want control.

 The Big Picture: A Clash of AI Philosophies